But how do we know what the truth is and what it is not?

 Tahuti is often represented as an Ibis bird.
 The long beak of the Ibis is relative to the discerning perceptiveness of knowledge and wisdom being able to pick out the relevant and useful, in the same way the Ibis detected and plucked its food from the muddy, murky bed of the Nile.

 The key is developing the ability to sift and sort information for ourselves.
 This is the essence of wisdom.
 In ancient Hebrew, the word wisdom 'hakham' (or hikma in Arabic) derived from the root word meaning 'curds' and refers to the process of making cheese (curds) from milk by separating out the water (called whey).
 This represented the ability to separate out or distinguish between 'good' and 'bad' (or functional and dysfunctional) - the very essence of wisdom.

-So in the end this is not about believing or accepting everything out there on face value, or based on how we feel, and it's also not about being close-minded and skeptical or cynical about everything, this is about balance.
+So in the end, this is not about believing or accepting everything out there on face value, or based on how we feel.
+It's also not about being close-minded and skeptical or cynical about everything.
+This is about balance.
 Balancing facts and information, but also balancing our emotions when in the pursuit of truth.
 Because ultimately, truth is 'the clarity with which we perceive reality.'
-This will ultimately instill within us a stance of ready engagement with the world.
+Ultimately, this will instill within us a stance of ready engagement with the world.

 If we could all adopt OMS as an integral part of modern black culture, imagine how far along our children will be in future generations; and consider how free...